ounospanas/KD_PULSE/README.md

 # KD_PULSE
-Replacing Attention with Modality-wise Convolution for Energy-Efficient PPG-based Heart Rate Estimation using Knowledge Distillation
+Simplified code for paper "Replacing Attention with Modality-wise Convolution for Energy-Efficient PPG-based Heart Rate Estimation using Knowledge Distillation"